voxel51/eta/docs/modules_dev_guide.md

 - `eta.core.types.EventDetection`: A per-frame binary event detection.
 This type is implemented in ETA by the `eta.core.events.EventDetection` class

-Whenver a new JSON data type is used by an ETA module, a corresponding class must be added to the `eta.core.types` module to define this type so that other modules can declare their compatibility with this JSON format.
+Whenever a new JSON data type is used by an ETA module, a corresponding class must be added to the `eta.core.types` module to define this type so that other modules can declare their compatibility with this JSON format.